University to Honor Alumni, Former Tech President at 2006 Reunion

 He made his reputation among alumni as a communicator, creating and managing numerous publications and founding the weekly email newsletter TechAlum, which connects thousands of alumni to daily happenings at Michigan Tech and in the local community.
 For his efforts, he received the 1997 CASE Grand Gold Medal for alumni relations--technology applications.

 Woodbeck also served the university as director of news and information services and senior director of university communications before leaving to become director of publications and web development at Clarkson University.
 The lure of the Copper Country proved irresistable, however, and he now manages public relations and communications for Pasty.NET and Pasty Central, a local internet service provider that also markets and ships pasties worldwide.

 Woodbeck also has volunteered extensively, organizing and promoting cross-country skiing and mountain biking activities and serving on the Hancock school board.

-Michael C. Henricksen was appointed to the university's Board of Control in 2001 and served as its chair in 2005-06.
+Michael C. Henricksen was appointed to the university's Board of Trustees in 2001 and served as its chair in 2005-06.
 He is a life member of the MTU Alumni Association and a member of the university's Second Century Society.
 He has also served the university as a member of the Forestry Building Expansion Steering Committee, as a member of the Advisory Committee to the Institute of Wood Research and as a Century II Campaign volunteer.